 “While Ford has labeled this project a ‘commitment to American manufacturing’ and asserts it will create 2,500 new American jobs,” the letter states, “we are concerned that Ford’s partnership with a Chinese company could aid China’s efforts to expand its control over United States electric vehicle supply chains and jeopardize national security by furthering dependence on China.”

-Ford has maintained that CATL won’t have an active stake in the deal and won’t receive U.S. tax dollars.
-But now the automaker has reportedly halted production on the facility, according to The Washington Post, amid labor strikes and the congressional inquiry.
+Ford has maintained that CATL won't have an active stake in the deal and won't receive U.S. tax dollars.
+But then the automaker reportedly halted production on the facility, according to The Washington Post, amid labor strikes and the congressional inquiry.

-Ford’s new facility was due to open in 2026 and was planned to use technology licensed from CATL, MIT says, rather than any batteries directly manufactured by the Chinese giant.
-The deal would represent a $3.5 billion investment in the EV market, and the factory would be the first of its type in the U.S. “This is a big deal,” said Michigan governor Gretchen Whitmer at the press conference announcing the plan.
+Ford's new facility is still expected to open in 2026 using technology licensed from CATL, MIT says, rather than any batteries directly manufactured by the Chinese giant.
+The deal would represent a $3.5 billion investment in the EV market, and the factory would be the first of its type in the U.S. "This is a big deal," said Michigan governor Gretchen Whitmer at the press conference announcing the plan.

 Most lithium batteries use additional metals, like nickel and cobalt, to help them store energy.
 But most of these metals are rare and expensive.
 LFP batteries use ordinary iron instead — a much more affordable alternative.
 According to MIT, batteries of this type are about 20% cheaper on average.